kearry/mca/FUNCTIONAL_REQUIREMENTS.md

 - Each submission creates a `Job` entry in the SQLite database with the input type, a summary of the input data and a processing status.
 - `GET /api/process?jobId=<id>` allows the client to poll the status (`pending`, `processing`, `complete`, or `failed`).
 - When the Python script finishes, the job status is updated and any generated posts are stored in related `Post` records.
+- the Python script allows intelligent handling of re-submitted jobs

 ## 3. Content Processing Pipeline
 - The backend spawns `scripts/main.py` with arguments specifying the input type, input data and job ID.